 Long/short strategies take long and short positions in publicly traded equity securities in an effort to achieve attractive returns with moderate risk.
 Also included in these categories are off-shore investment vehicles and investments that may be subject to early withdrawal penalties.
-The fair value of these investments has been estimated using the net asset value per share of the investments.
+The fair value of these investments has been estimated either by using the net asset value per share of the investments or the ownership percentage of the fund's net assets as allowed as a practical expedient under fair value guidance.
 The majority of these investments can be redeemed within one year.
 The remainder of these investments has liquidity provisions that extend past one year.
 Notice period for redemption ranges from one month to six months.
 There are no outstanding commitments to this asset category.
-Investments in long/short strategies represents approximately 15.6% and 17.2% of the total investments held by USMF at June 30, 2018 and 2017, respectively.
+Investments in long/short strategies represents approximately 16.3% and 15.6% of the total investments held by USMF at June 30, 2019 and 2018, respectively.